Self – Care is Very Important for Carers, Friends and Support Workers

-It is very important for carers to get their own support to safeguard their health and mental health in the caring role.
+It is very important for carers, friends or support workers to get their own support to safeguard their health and mental health in the caring role.

 - Assist with stress management

 - Provide you with coping skills and strategies

 - Give you practical problem-solving techniques